mammykins/App-cherry_picker/README.md

 ## Pretty data tables

 [DT](https://rstudio.github.io/DT/) package provides a R / Javascript interface to make pretty tables that people expect in an app / dashboard.

+## Pun suggestions and improvements

+Raise an issue please.